FAQs

 Note – the “escape” portion of the Escape Rooms won’t be terribly hard, and there will be several resources available to help you solve them and advance.
 But the map/treasure portion of the game will be considerably more difficult.

 For Summer Treasure Hunts, students are completely responsible for their own learning electives.
-But once the clues are unlocked, it’s open book, open parent, open internet, open…everything.
+But once the clues are unlocked, it’s open season.
 We love when parents and children can work on projects together.
 Besides, we suspect that children will be better than grownups at finding hidden clues.

 Haha.
 We’re glad you’re curious.
 But we’ll never tell you.
 All we can say is that it’s buried someplace wonderful.